Thursday, 30 May 2019

 Second, this is not an idea that I have invented.
 The Bible very clearly teaches that those who practise homosexuality are on the road to hell (e.g., Romans 1:26-27; 2:5-10; 1 Corinthians 6:9).
 I am simply repeating what it says.

-Third, anyone who wilfully and unrepentantly practises sin of any kind is on track for hell.
+Third, anyone who practises sin of any kind while making no attempt to repent is on track for hell.
 So it’s not as if I am singling out homosexual practice.
 This is just one sin among many.

-Fourth, I don’t delight in the prospect of anyone going to hell.
-So this isn’t something I say with any relish.
+Fourth, I take no pleasure in the prospect of anyone going to hell.

 Fifth, it is absolutely not hate for me to say what I say on this point.
 Look at it from my perspective.
 I believe sincerely that those who engage in homosexual practice are on the road to hell.
 I don’t want them to go there.
-So, by warning people I am doing what I believe is best to help them avoid great suffering in the future.
+So, by warning people, I am doing what I believe is best to help them avoid great suffering in the future.
 It should be obvious that there is no hate in this.
-To warn people of impending danger is really an act of love.

 Accusation: